caltechlibrary/CL-web-components/about.md

 : This is a textarea like component who&#x27;s innerHTML content is CSV data.
 The component will display this as an editable table.

 &#x60;a-to-z-ul&#x60;
 : This component takes an innerHTML containing a UL list.
 The UL list is then turned into an A to Z navigatable UL List.
-If JavaScript is unavailable then the innerHTML UL remains as a fallback."
+If JavaScript is unavailable then the innerHTML UL remains as a fallback.

+One additional helper module is currently provided, &#x60;parseCSV.js&#x60;, that provides stringify and parse functions for CSV rows and strings."
 authors:
   - family_name: Doiel
     given_name: R. S.